yaronn/wopr/misc/more.md

 **Widgets**

 The available widgets are the ones that exist in the [blessed](https://github.com/chjj/blessed) and [blessed-contrib](https://github.com/yaronn/blessed-contrib) projects.
 You can infer the xml representation of a javascript widget using a simple convention.
-So this:
+Assume that you would instantiate some blessed widget with this javascript:

 `````javascript
     blessed.widget({ string: "5"